galaxy4public/nginx-upstream-resolve/README.md

 nginx-upstream-resolve
 ======================

-A patch to core nginx upstream module to allow the dynamic resolution of the upstream servers.
+A patch to the http nginx upstream module to allow the dynamic resolution of the upstream servers.

 One of the missing features that is available via the commercial subscription of nginx is the ability to dynamically resolve the